engineersakibcse47/FaceRecognition/README.md

 [![Lines of Code](https://sonarcloud.io/api/project_badges/measure?project=engineersakibcse47_FaceRecognition&metric=ncloc)](https://sonarcloud.io/summary/new_code?id=engineersakibcse47_FaceRecognition)

 ## General Overview
-This git repository contain a Face Recognition Attendance System using Python.
+This git repository contain Face Recognition Attendance System using Python.
 Face recognition systems can be implemented by using facial characteristics as biometrics.
 Attendance tracking is the most difficult task in any organization.
 Face recognition is a biometric technique that determines whether the image of a person’s face matches any of the face images stored in a database.

 The primary goal was of this project is to build a face recognition-based attendance monitoring system for employees working in an organization in order to improve and upgrade the current attendance system to make it more efficient and effective than before.
 The employee should be in an area containing light so that the detection can be clearly made.